Kreativsoehne/Cookieconsent/readme.md

 ### Blocking Youtube & Vimeo

 The content elements for Youtube and Vimeo will be blocked if the user did not accept all cookies.
-You can edit the block message through the template `cookieblocknotice.html5` and the text through the `TL_LANG` variables.
+You can edit the block message through the template `cookieblocknotice.html5` and its text through the `TL_LANG` variables.